 How we investigate

 Our Style: We like to keep things simple, laid back and informal.
-We want to chat and get to know you.
 At the same time, we want the investigation to go as smoothly and efficiently as possible.
-For that reason, we follow certain guidelines.
 While we strive to conduct the investigation in this manner, we realize that some situations may come up that lead us in a different direction.

 We will then get the original Consent To Investigate form from you, that was previously mailed to you.
 You keep the copy.

 Baseline Readings: We have you walk us through your home and have you explain what’s been going on in each room.
 It is at this time, we take baseline readings.
 We get temps, do EMF sweeps and take pictures.
 We chart our findings.
 We will be setting up several motion detectors in key hot spot areas or rooms.
 We also put out digital voice recorders and turn them on at this time.
 We have a T.O.P.S. (trigger object proximity sensor) and will place that in the area with the highest reported activity.
 We have an infrared camera as well as a camcorder that we can set up in the areas you feel are most active.

-EVP sessions I & II: We conduct four different types of these sessions and we usually start in the living room or den, or what we call base rooms.
+EVP sessions: We conduct different types of these sessions and we usually start in the living room or den, or what we call base rooms.
 We then move to the room or rooms that have indicated activity.
 During this time, we take readings and photographs.
 The first session is where each person asks a one answer question and waits atleast 30 seconds, until asking the next.
 The second session is done as a group, where we all ask the same one answer question, at the same time.
 Again, waiting 30 seconds, until asking the next.
 We encourage our clients to join in on these sessions, as they are always welcome to participate.
 We cover all the ground rules, prior to starting.